Multidisciplinary Creative Resume • www.shizueseigel.com

 Selected Anthologies (contributor)

-• 2020 TBD: "Prayers for a New Reality," (Her)oics: Women's Lived Experience of the Pandemic, Amy Roost &
+• 2020: "Prayers for a New Reality," (Her)oics: Women's Lived Experience of the Pandemic, Amy Roost &

 Joanell Serra, eds, Regal Press